lucidrains/lion-pytorch/README.md

 opt.zero_grad()
 ```

-To use a fused kernel for updating the parameters, first `pip install triton`, then
+To use a fused kernel for updating the parameters, first `pip install triton -U --pre`, then

 ```python
 opt = Lion(